aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/worksheets/page-setup-features/setting-print-area/_index.md

 <br>
 This action will remove any previously set print area, allowing the entire worksheet to be printed.

+## **What Happens After Clearing the Print Area**

+Clearing the print area in a spreadsheet application like Excel using Aspose.Cells will result in the entire worksheet being included when you print the document.
+If a print area is set, only the specified range of cells will be printed.
+By clearing the print area, you ensure that no specific range is defined, and the default printing behavior, which includes the entire sheet, will take effect.

+1. Default Printing Behavior: The entire worksheet will be considered for printing.
+This means all cells with data or formatting will be printed.
+1. No Print Area Limits: Previously defined print area limits will be removed.
+If there were specific rows and columns designated for printing, they will no longer be constrained to those limits.
+1. Full Content Print: All content, including headers, footers, and any other data within the worksheet, will be included in the print job.

 ## **How to Set Print Area Using Aspose.Cells**